Utah Administrative Code

 B. In establishing policies and providing staff training, LEAs shall consider requirements of Title IX, including:

-(1) Fundraising shall equitably benefit boys and girls;
+(1) Fundraising shall equitably benefit males and females;

-(2) Boys and girls shall have reasonably equal access to facilities, fields and equipment;
+(2) Males and females shall have reasonably equal access to facilities, fields and equipment;

-(3) School sponsored activities shall be reasonably equal for boys and girls.
+(3) School sponsored activities shall be reasonably equal for males and females.

 school sponsored activities, public funds, fiscal policies and procedures, audit committee